-This qualification reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers, and business analysts; and to employees performing a range of accounts management tasks for organizations in a range of industries.
-At this level, individuals are expected to apply theoretical and technical skills in a range of situations and to display initiative and judgment in planning activities.
-They have autonomy in performing complex operations and can be responsible for planning, coordinating, and evaluating the work of others within broad but generally well-defined parameters.
+This qualification reflects the role of individuals working in accounting and seeking professional recognition, including tax agents, accounts managers and business analysts; and to employees performing a range of accounts management tasks for organisations in a range of industries.
+At this level individuals are expected to apply theoretical and technical skills in a range of situations and to display initiative and judgement in planning activities.
+They have autonomy in performing complex operations and can be responsible for planning, coordinating and evaluating the work of others within broad parameters.

 This qualification includes units that comprise an approved Tax Practitioner Board (TPB) course in Australian taxation law and commercial law, which are relevant for registration as a tax agent.
 Persons seeking registration with the TPB should check current registration requirements with the TPB, as registration requirements are reviewed regularly.

 The latest release of the qualification and packaging rules can be found at

 Cass Training International College has the following entry requirements:

 • Be at least 18 years of age and have completed year 12 or equivalent

 • Have an IELTS* score of 5.5 or equivalent (test results must be no more than 2 years old).
 English language competence can also be demonstrated through documented evidence of any of the following:

 o educated for 5 years in an English-speaking country; or

 o successful completion of an English Placement Test.